Case Result · Hazing

-Samuel H. Martinez Hazing Death
+Samuel H. Martinez Fraternity Hazing Death

 Martinez, Estate of Samuel H. vs. Washington State University, Alpha Tau Omega Fraternity and Individual Defendants